kkholst/targeted/CONTRIBUTING.md

 *feature/*: Branches for developing new features.\
 *bugfix/*: Branches for fixing non-critical bugs.\
 *hotfix/*: Branches for fixing critical bugs.\
-*docs/*: Branches for writing, updating, or fixing documentation.
+*docs/*: Branches for writing, updating, or fixing documentation.\
+*develop/*: Branches for anything else.

 ### Pull requests